thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 By default, call home is enabled on your cluster.
 You can disable call home in by doing the following:

-1. Log into the ThoughtSpot server as `admin` user.
+1. Log in to the ThoughtSpot server as `admin` user.
 2. Use the `tscli` command to disable.

     ```